angeluriot/Hexawar.io/README.md

 <br/>

+⚠️ This project was made for school with a deadline and I chose to leave it as it was at the time of submission ⚠️

 This project is a massively multiplayer game that runs directly on the browser, it takes up the concept of *.io* games: everyone plays on a large map and the goal is to be the first of the global ranking.
 It is a simple land capture game where you can attack other territories with your troops.

 The game is available on [**Hexawar.io**](https://hexawar.io).